 The LP gas system is designed and built to meet rigid standards, and it is tested before it leaves the factory.
 Your dealer also tests the system before it is delivered to you.
-Except for simple maintenance and occasional tightening of a connection, always take your vehicle to an authorized dealer for LP gas problems.
-Always have an authorized LP gas supplier fill your LP gas bottles.
+Always take your vehicle to an authorized dealer for LP gas problems.
+Always have an authorized LP gas supplier fill your LP gas tanks.

 LP gas burns readily and with intense heat.
 With proper care and maintenance, it is safe and efficient.
 There are, however, certain characteristics about LP gas you should know.
-LP gas is heavier than air and tends to collect in low pockets.
-As LP gas settles into any closed area, it displaces air and could cause suffocation if not detected.
+LP gas settles into any closed area, it displaces air and could cause suffocation if not detected.
 It also could create a fire or explosion hazard.
 In its natural state, LP gas is odorless.
 An additive gives it a distinctive mustard odor so that leaks can be readily detected.
+Under cetain circumstances you may not be able to detect LP gas by smell.
+For that reason, your vehicle is equipped with an LP leak detector which will provide an audible warning if a propane leak is detected.
+Never disable or bypass this critical safety device.
 The following label has been placed in the vehicle near the range area: